annalantzsmith/annalantzsmith.github.io/_pages/research.md

 {:style="clear: left"}

+{% include imageleft.html image_path="/images/ARD.png" title="Some title text" description="Some more text that will appear to the left of the image." %}

 Publications
 -----
 ![Opioid Shipments](/images/ARCOS.png){: .align-left width="650px" } Delcher, C., **Smith, A. L.**, Romanelli, F., Gaskill, L., and Surratt, H. (2024) “Oxymorphone and Oxycodone Pharmacy Purchases in U.S. Counties: Prelude to the Largest Rural Human Immunodeficiency Virus Outbreak in U.S. History”. *Pharmacoepidemiology and Drug Safety*, 3:12, e70066. {:style="clear: left"}